-The SIMS (Smart Implantable Medical Systems) project is focused on the development of soft- and hardware for the next generation neurostimulators and general implantable medical devices.
-It is a collaboration between the Dutch Neuroscience Department of the Erasmus Medical Center, the Delft University of Technology and the Belgian BRAI²N group (Brain Research center Antwerp for Innovative & Interdisciplinary Neuromodulation).
+The SIMS (Smart Implantable Medical Systems) project is focused on the development of soft- and hardware for the next generation of neurostimulators and general implantable medical devices.

 Neurostimulation is the electrical stimulation of the nervous system, which may be used for the treatment of many medical conditions.
 The advantage of electrical stimulation over pharmaceutical means is that the stimulation can be applied at specific locations, limiting the side-effects experienced by the patient.
 Examples of such treatments include chronic pain management through spinal-cord stimulation, inhibiting the tremor observed in Parkinson patients through deep-brain stimulation or preventing epileptic seizures through vagus-nerve stimulation.
 In addition to limiting the side-effects of the treatment, neurostimulation allows for treatments not previously possible, for example, allowing the deaf to hear using a cochlear implant.

-Due to the pervasive nature of aforementioned treatments, neurostimulators are implemented as wearable or even implantable devices.
-These are tightly-constrained embedded devices, expected to perform their safety-critical application on a limited battery supply for several years.
-The treatment-software running on these devices should be adjustable (e.g., to update a treatment plan) and monitored remotely, i.e., secured wireless communication is required.
+Due to the pervasive nature of the aforementioned treatments, neurostimulators are implemented as wearable or even implantable devices.
+These are resource-constrained embedded devices, expected to perform a life-critical application on a small battery supply for several years.
+The treatment software running on these devices should be adjustable (e.g., to update a treatment plan) and monitored remotely, i.e., secured wireless communication is required.